Practical guides for safer release decisions.

 CI passed.
 But should you ship?

 A green pipeline confirms configured checks passed.
-It does not confirm that the release has enough evidence to be safe for customers.
+It doesn't confirm that the release has enough evidence to be safe for customers.

 What is release readiness?

-Release readiness is not a checklist item.
-It is the state of evidence behind the release decision.
+Release readiness is the state of evidence behind a release decision, and no single checklist item can hold it.

 A practical release readiness checklist for SaaS teams